discord-samba/localization/_guides/writing_localization_files.md

 ### Transformer Functions (Pipes)
 Transformer functions are functions that you can pipe data into to transform it in some way.
-Regular and Optional Template values, as well as Forward Template results can be piped into transformer functions in your Localization files using the pipe operator (`|`):
+Regular and Optional Template values, as well as Include Template results can be piped into transformer functions in your Localization files using the pipe operator (`|`):

 {% raw %}